-Fascia is the soft tissue component of the connective tissue that provides support and protection for most structures within the human body, including muscle. (thin white sheath that covers and connects all muscles and their fibers. think: the white webbing in a steak when you pull it apart) This soft tissue can become restricted due to overuse, lack of movement/inactivity, postural issues or disease, all of which lead to pain, muscle tension, and diminished blood flow.
+Fascia is webbed all throughout the body and connects literally everything to everything.
+It's the soft tissue component of the connective tissue that provides support and protection for most structures within the human body, including muscle. (thin white sheath that covers and connects all muscles and their fibers. think: the white webbing in a steak when you pull it apart).
+Fascia can become restricted due to overuse, lack of movement/inactivity, postural issues or disease, all of which lead to pain, muscle tension, and diminished blood flow.

-The school of thought behind myofascial release massages is very different from traditional clinical massages like deep tissue; while deep tissue targets inconsistencies in the muscle fibers themselves, myofascial release targets abnormal pressure placed on the fascial network, creating adhesions, resulting in adaptive tissue restrictions on the body’s ability to move.
+The school of thought behind myofascial release massages is very different from traditional clinical massages like deep tissue; while deep tissue targets inconsistencies in the muscle fibers themselves, myofascial release St. Paul, MN targets abnormal pressure placed on the fascial network, creating adhesions or winding of fascial in an unnatural direction, resulting in adaptive tissue restrictions on the body’s ability to move.

-It works!
+To put it simply: It works!
 Increasing space and mobility and restores balance between the body and gravity.
-MFR enables the body’s self-correcting mechanisms to alleviate symptoms and restore proper functioning.
+Our Myofascial Release enables the body’s self-correcting mechanisms to alleviate symptoms and restore proper functioning.

 "I’m not well known, but I’m everywhere.